jholbein300/Computer-Science-2-Midterm-Template/README.md

 To see how it works, you can look at the example.java file.
 DO NOT DELETE THE readLine.class OR readLine.java FILES IF YOU DO, YOU WON'T BE ABLE TO USE THESE FUNCTIONS AND YOU CAN NOT PASS!!!!!!!!!!!!!!!!!!!!!!!

+When you want to run a program, go to the bottom of your screen where it says terminal, and type in java [filename]
+    So for example, if you wanted to run Problem1.java after you worked on it, you would type (without quotes) "java Problem1.java" in the terminal and it will run